Asmiya135/SAARTHI/README.md

 2. **Graph-Based AI Chatbot Interaction:**
    ABHUDAYA processes user queries through a graph-based model combined with Gemini-2.0-Flash.
 By leveraging real-time data scraped from government websites, it effectively maps user profiles to the most relevant schemes.
 3. **Document Upload & Verification:**
-   Users upload their documents, which are processed via Qwen OCR.
-Gemini-2.0-Flash then verifies the extracted data to ensure eligibility and compliance.
+   Users upload their documents, which are processed via Verex Gemini AI, which then verifies the extracted data to ensure eligibility and compliance.
 4. **Scheme Recommendation:**
    The system suggests tailored government welfare schemes based on user profiles and verified information.
 5. **CSC & Kiosk Locator:**